NethServer/docs/administrator-manual/en/mail2.rst

 To work effectively, the public DNS must be configured properly.
 Follow the instructions provided by the configuration page itself.

+The DKIM signature headers are added only to messages sent through TCP ports 587 (submission) and 465 (smtps).

 Rspamd web UI
 -------------